sistla-gautam/second-brain/1Projects/Assignment 9/SQL script.md

 GROUP BY s.staff_id, s.first_name, s.last_name;

 -- 4. Which subject is taught by the most number of teachers?
+PRINT 'Which subject is taught by the most number of teachers?';
 SELECT TOP 1
     s.name as subject_name,
     COUNT(DISTINCT ts.staff_id) as teachers_count